Alfred, Maine

 Alfred is a town in York County, Maine, United States.
 As of the 2020 census, the town population was 3,073.
-Alfred is the seat of York County and home to part of the Massabesic Experimental Forest.
+Alfred is the seat of York County, and home to part of the Massabesic Experimental Forest.
 National Register of Historic Places has two listings in the town, the Alfred Historic District, with 48 houses, and the Alfred Shaker Historic District.

 Villages in the town include Alfred, Alfred Mills, and North Alfred.
-The town is part of the Portland–South Portland–Biddeford metropolitan statistical area.
+The town is part of the Portland-South Portland-Biddeford metropolitan area.

 History

-Abenaki Native Americans called the area Massabesic, meaning "large pond," or "the place of much water."
-It was in the western portion of a large tract of land purchased from Indian chiefs Fluellin, Hombinowitt and Meeksombe (also known as Captain Sunday), between 1661 and 1664 by Major William Phillips, an owner of mills in Saco (which then included Biddeford).
+The Abenaki people called the area Massabesic, meaning "large pond," or "the place of much water."
+It was in the western portion of a large tract of land purchased from Indigenous chiefs Fluellin, Hombinowitt and Meeksombe (also known as Captain Sunday), between 1661 and 1664 by Major William Phillips, an owner of mills in Saco (which then included Biddeford).
 According to historian Jim Brunelle, editor of the Maine Almanac, the price was "two large blankets, two gallons of rum, two pounds of powder, four pounds of musket balls, 20 strings of beads and several other articles."

-Simeon Coffin of Newbury, Massachusetts arrived in 1764 and lived for a time in a wigwam, although the first permanent settlement took place in 1770.
+Simeon Coffin of Newbury, Massachusetts, arrived in 1764 and lived for a time in a wigwam, although the first permanent settlement took place in 1770.
 Known as the north parish of Sanford, the community was set off and incorporated as a district on February 4, 1794.
 Sawmills and gristmills operated by water power at the streams.
 A log jail was built in 1803, with a brick jail in 1869.
 The courthouse was built in 1806, the year Alfred became the shire town of York County.
 It was incorporated as a town in 1808, named in honor of King Alfred the Great.
 Land would be set off to Sanford in 1828, and annexed from Waterboro in 1847.
-The Rochester & Portland Railroad entered from Waterboro in 1864, connecting to Rochester, New Hampshire in 1871.
+The Rochester & Portland Railroad entered from Waterboro in 1864, connecting to Rochester, New Hampshire, in 1871.
 More than 30 trains passed through Alfred daily between 1910 and 1920, but use would decline in the age of automobiles.
 Passenger service ceased in 1949, with the final train departing in 1961.
 A severe drought in Maine tindered the Great Fires of 1947, burning 4500 acre of woodland and two residences in the town.